Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features: Related Work

-Regarding hierarchy of features, we are not aware of any comparable method directly evaluated for anomaly detection. \citet{krusinga2019understanding} developed a method to approximate probability densities from generative adversarial networks.
+\emph{Hierarchy of Features}: Regarding hierarchy of features, the closest related work investigated deep variational autoencoders that use a hierarchy of stochastic variables and found that later stochastic variables perform better at anomaly detection \citep{maaloe2019biva}.
+Furthermore, \citet{krusinga2019understanding} developed a method to approximate probability densities from generative adversarial networks.
 The log densities are the sum of a change-of-volume determinant and a latent prior probability density.
 The latent log densities better reflected semantic similarity to the in-distribution than the full log density, however, no comparable anomaly detection results were reported. \citet{nalisnick2018do} also found the same for latent vs. full log densities of Glow networks, but also did not report anomaly detection results and did not look at individual scales of Glow networks.

-One recent state-of-the art purely supervised approach that uses a classifier, adversarial training and generative models is Deep Verifier Networks from~\citet{che2019deepverifier}.
-This approach outperforms the results reported here, showing that an approach using the class labels without an auxiliary outlier dataset can outperform using 80 Million Tiny Images as outliers.
-There are two potential reasons for the improved performance.
-First, they use an adversarial approach, that forces the class-conditional generative model to make its encodings independent of the class label, ensuring the high-level class-discriminative features.
-They report the importance of this part, consistent with our hypotheses.
-Second, there are still too many images in Tiny that would be valid CIFAR-images, especially valid images for the people classes in CIFAR100.
-Therefore, finding a more suitable outlier dataset as well as further improved objective functions are a promising future direction, for both the supervised and unsupervised settings.